Short Bio

 In 1979 Danny Bertoldi left the band and we hired drummer Greg Elmore (Quicksilver Messenger Service) to round out our 4 piece band.
 I was a huge Quicksilver fan so having Greg in our band was monumental!
 Great drummer and great guy!
 We changed our name to Allies.

 Allies ran it’s course around 1981.
-Not long after we met Mike and Flavia Morris (drums and bass).
+Not long after, we met Mike and Flavia Morris (drums and bass).
 John Lovrien and I joined forces with them to create a new group.
-They had the name Page One and we decided to go with that.
+They already had the name Page One and we decided to go with that.
 We recorded one album together and again, were going after a record deal.
 Again, we came so close!

 1984 saw a big move for us when we decided to move to Los Angeles to go after our dream.
 We all lived together as a band which was not easy.
 We lasted a couple of years before we decided to break up unfortunately.

 But one great thing happened for me before we broke up.
 We were playing a club down in Newport Beach, CA. During a break a gentleman came up to us to tell us how much he enjoyed us.
-He was John Elephante who was singing for Kansas at the time.
+Turned he was John Elephante, who was singing for Kansas at the time.
 He mentioned that a friend of his was doing a music video and was looking for a female bass player for the shoot.
 Our bass player Flavia fit the bill perfectly.
 Turned out the friend was David Pack (formerly of Ambrosia).
 Flavia did the video and David was so grateful that he offered to return the favor.
 Flavia told him about me and my songwriting.
 I was connected with David and sent him a demo of some of my self produced songs.
-He loved them and immediately offered me a reel to reel Tascam tape recorder so I could make better sounding tracks.
+He loved them so much and immediately offered me a reel to reel Tascam tape recorder so I could make better sounding tracks.
 I’m eternally grateful for his generosity and belief in me!

 I was still living in Van Nuys, CA by myself and now in no band for the first time in a very long time.
 But I still continued to write and record on that 8 track that David gave me.
 But with no band I was having a hard time financially.
 I came very close to getting a job at Guitar Center!
-I actually interviewed and landed the job which really distressed me.
-I only wanted to be a musician.
-David happened to be playing with Michael McDonald (The Doobie Brothers) at the time.
-He called me and asked me if I would be interested teaching for him on a few McDonald shows.
-I jumped at the chance and let Guitar Center know I would decline their offer.
+I actually interviewed and landed the job which really distressed me as I've always been so determined to only be a musician.

 Being a guitar tech was humbling for sure but I only did for a few shows.
 But I got to meet Michael and his killer band.
 I’ll never forget the first time I heard Michael sing at a rehearsal.
 I always liked The Doobie Brothers but hearing Michael sing live was amazing!
 Anyway, I did the shows and that was that.

-Again, I was out of work and seriously thought about leaving Los Angeles and going back to Marin.
+Again, I was out of work and seriously thought about leaving Los Angeles and going back to Marin County.
 Then one day David told me he was going to be leaving Mike’s band and that he would put my name forward to Mike as a possible replacement.
 I got an audition date and proceeded to study the live tapes of Mike and the band inside out!
 I learned all the guitar parts and vocals.
 Some of the vocals were really high range so I was hoping those wouldn’t be the ones I’d have to cover.

 Then came the audition which was held in Sunland, CA at David’s studio.
 It took place in the control room of the studio with Michael, Chuck Sabatino and Scott Plunkett.
 No drummer was present.
 We proceeded to go through Mike’s songs.
 I honestly don’t know what we played first but I know we did Minute By Minute, Real Love and Sweet Freedom to name a few.
 It was a little strange playing without a drummer but it went pretty smoothly until I was given the high vocal parts I dreaded getting.
 I did ok but honestly, I struggled a little.
-Michael issued me I would grow into it.
+Michael assured me I would grow into it.
 But I was worried when I left the audition and didn’t know the outcome.

 In 1995 Michael was asked to do the 25th Anniversary Tour with The Doobie Brothers.
 Their guitar player John McFee was obligated to a tour in Japan with an artist over there which left him unavailable for the tour.
 Suggestions were made about possible guitarists and it was actually Pat Simmons who asked Michael, “Hey, what about your guitar player?”.
 So I was asked to do the tour which lasted nearly 4 months in all.
 It was fantastic!
 Playing all those classic Doobie songs from Pat, Tommy AND Michael.
 A guitar players dream!
 Pat and Tommy (Johnston) were super generous in giving me lots of solos and letting me shine as a member of the band.
 I’m proud to still call them friends.

-In 1995 Michael moved to Nashville and started asking me to come put from California to write songs.
+In 1995 Michael moved to Nashville and started asking me to come out from California to write songs.
 We had begun collaborating on songs a few years prior.
 In ’95 we wrote “Obsession Blues” together which was a departure for Mike musically.
 We wrote great stuff together so I got on a plane and headed out to write in Nashville.

 Since being here in Nashville I’ve continued to play, record and tour with Michael.
-I’ve been so fortunate to play and record with many artists including Amy Holland (McDonald), Chazz Frichtel, John Goodwin, Pat Simmons, Hall & Oates, Tommy Sims, Wilson Phillips, Chaka Khan, AWB, Billy Preston, India Arie, Toto, Christopher Cross, Cher, Marc Cohn, Jeff Bridges and many more.
+I’ve been so fortunate to play and record and write with many artists including Amy Holland (McDonald), Chazz Frichtel, John Goodwin, Pat Simmons, Hall & Oates, Tommy Sims, Wilson Phillips, Chaka Khan, AWB, Billy Preston, India Arie, Toto, Christopher Cross, Cher, Marc Cohn, Jeff Bridges and many more.

 Besides collaborating which so many wonderful artists I’ve continued to write and record my own solo music.
 I now have over a dozen albums you can check out here.

 I’ve just completed an album of ‘cover’ songs that contains versions of the most influential artists that have inspired me like The Beatles, Joni Mitchell, CSN&Y, Buffalo Springfield, The Byrds, Stevie Wonder, Jimi Hendrix, The Rolling Stones and more.
 It’s a true labor of love and a tribute to those bands and artist that made me want to be a musician and songwriter.
-It’s titles CHIARO DESTINO and will be available in June 2024.
+It’s titled CHIARO DESTINO and will be available in June 2024.

 I’m also producing my next album of original songs that will be released in 2025.